jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ## Any others?

 Yes, if you're writing a new package, and there's two potential APIs that would both work equally fine but they both have different (say) performance implications then that might be a bad use-case for TDD.
 Tests can't help you choose between two different function signatures, for example.
 In such a case you're really out near the edge of software-development and you're in research mode.
-TDD will of more use once you've explored the space sufficiently and sorted out the architecture.
+TDD will be of more use once you've explored the space sufficiently and sorted out the architecture.

 Speaking of architecture, structure your code so that more things are unit-testable, otherwise you end up with scenarios where you have to compulsively mock everything and you're testing "structure", rather than "behaviour"[^behaviour-over-structure].